 Gary Friedman is a tax partner whose practice focuses on the U.S. and international tax aspects of complex, multijurisdictional mergers, acquisitions and financings.
-Mr. Friedman is recommended as a leading tax practitioner by Chambers USA where he is praised by clients for his “extraordinary subject-matter expertise,” and “his knowledge of tax matters, particularly in structuring and client protection, is outstanding,” while others find him to be “careful, patient and understanding of all of the business issues,” and Chambers Global where clients have described him as a “tenacious advocate for clients,” as well as “hard-working and through.”
-He is also recognized as a leading lawyer for international tax by The Legal 500 US, where sources have noted he is “very strong and provides excellent global advice.”
+Mr. Friedman is recommended as a leading tax practitioner by Chambers USA, where he is praised by clients for his “extraordinary subject-matter expertise” and his ability “to communicate things in an understandable way.”
+They note that “his knowledge of tax matters, particularly in structuring and client protection, is outstanding,” while others find him to be “careful, patient and understanding of all of the business issues.”
+In Chambers Global, clients have described him as a “tenacious advocate for clients,” as well as “hard-working and thorough.”
+He is also recognized as a leading lawyer for U.S. and international tax by The Legal 500 US, where sources have noted he is “very strong and provides excellent global advice.”
 Mr. Friedman is listed as one of the world’s top 250 tax advisers by the Tax Directors Handbook (2014) and is recommended in Euromoney’s Guide to the World’s Leading Tax Advisers as a leading tax lawyer.

 Mr. Friedman has contributed to the New York State Bar Association Reports on transfer pricing, the U.S. foreign tax credit and passive foreign investment companies.
 He was also a member of the Executive Committee of the Taxation Section of the New York State Bar Association from 2000 to 2003 and the Co-Chair of the Committee on U.S. Activities of Foreign Taxpayers for 2003.
 Mr. Friedman is a member of the New York Tax City Club.